KareemSaysHi/Picnic-Puzzles/README.md

 # Picnic-Puzzles

-Picnic puzzles that I've designed, inspired by the Akaki's Picnic packing puzzle series
+These are picnic puzzles I design in my free time, inspired by the Akaki's picnic series.
+If you finish mine, go check out Akaki's puzzles.

-These are picnic puzzles I design in my free time.
-If you finish mine, go check out Akaki's picnic, with various other picnic packing puzzles.
+I've designed more than what's on this github, but these my favorites that (in my opinion) have very satisfying solutions

 From my experience printing these puzzles, I've made STLs with tolerances I've found work the best on different printers.
 The "Extra loose" files are good for "thicker" filament, which I've found helpful for printing Translucent Amazon Basics PLA on my Ender 3 Pro.